Flood Insurance NC: Protecting Coastal Homes with Confidence

 Most homeowner’s insurance can’t cover every type of damage – make sure your home is protected from rising water with a flood insurance policy.

-flood insurance
+flood insurance in north carolina

 Protect your home with a flood insurance policy from Wells

-Contrary to what many people think, your homeowner’s insurance does not provide your home with blanket coverage against any and all kind of damage.
-Similar to a wind & hail insurance policy, flood insurance should be considered, to provide coverage for your property in the event that it’s damaged by rising water.
-Both of these types of insurance are particularly important in coastal areas where the risk of hurricane-force winds and extreme rainfall are significantly high.
+Contrary to what many people think, your standard homeowner’s insurance policy does not provide your home with blanket coverage against any and all kind of damage.
+Standard homeowners policies typically exclude flood damage.
+Similar to a wind & hail insurance policy, flood insurance should be considered to provide coverage for your property in the event that it’s damaged by rising water.

-How much does Flood Insurance cost?
+How much does Flood Insurance cost in North Carolina?

 Premiums vary depending on your property’s flood risk.